 Susan Comer Fisher is a proud native of North Carolina and has had the opportunity to study, perform and teach music, theater and dance across the country.
 She believes passionately in the importance of the arts to empower and inspire youth and has sought experiences to help further those goals including training and working as a Facilitator of Theater of the Oppressed, with students with special needs and a creator of devised work.
 Most recently, Susan was the Arts Education Specialist for Arlington Public Schools where she worked to ensure all students had access to the magic of the arts.
 She is also a proud alum of Northwestern University and New York University.

 Edward Freeman grew up acting in the Raleigh theatre community.
 He studied theatre arts at ECU and trained and apprenticed at HB Studio in New York.
 He also trained with The Studio/New York and the Mary Anthony Dance Studio.
 The first acting class he took at RLT was when he was five or six years old.

 Jesse Gephart started in the Youth Education Program at RLT when he was 14 and has been a long-time member of the theatre community at large since 1998.
 He most recently was seen at RLT in Miss Nelson Is Missing! and is onstage this June in Glass Menagerie.
 Jesse also directed their acclaimed production of Hedwig and the Angry Inch.
 He's very thankful to be able to reconnect with the education program again.

 Barbette Hunter holds a BA in Speech/Communications from NC State University and did graduate work in acting at UNC-Greensboro.
 She has earned three performance awards and two technical theatre awards from RLT.
 As a professional actress, she has performed with numerous companies in the Triangle including the Justice Theatre Project, Raleigh Ensemble Players and Theatre in the Park.
-Barbette has been working with the RLT Education Program for several years.
+Barbette has been working with the RLT Education Program for twelve years.